sergueyarellano/tddpractice/docs/b.part4.md

 > Always add tests to your fix commits

-Once fixed, our BDD test has one last reason to fail
+Once fixed, our BDD test has one last reason to fail:

 ![](bdd3.png)

 Check the response body once again, we are not filtering stores that are farther than 200.
 That is why the assertion is failing.

-OK, a filter step is needed.
+Okay, a filter step is needed.

 # Filters

-I have an idea, since we are using a config object for that specific endpoint, we could add something like this that could work perfectly with our solution
+I have an idea, since we are using a config object for that specific endpoint, we could add something like this that could work perfectly with our solution:

 ```js
   const config = {